zacchen14/my-hugo-academic/content/home/skills.md

 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: featurette

-# This file represents a page section.
+# This file does NOT represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
 weight: 30